 Note that the "enterprise" edition of the NX client is different to the "standard" edition available from the more publicised download link on the NoMachine website: the standard edition contains additional server components to enable remote access to your own machine: perhaps convenient but not something we would recommend by default.
 The enterprise edition is purely a client to connect to a remote server, which is what we're trying to achieve here for you to be able to access JASMIN.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for updates (and optionally apply them automatically) by going to Settings / Updates in the menu.

 Setting up your connection

-The instructions below are very similar for Mac / Windows / Linux, once the enterprise client is installed.
+As you can see from the following videos, the instruction steps below are very similar for Windows / Mac / Linux, once the enterprise client is installed.

 - Open the NX client

 - On Mac and Windows, click the NoMachine Icon